Pony Express History (See Below)

 “In mid-century America, communication between St. Joseph, on the fringe of western settlement, and gold mining communities of California challenged the bold and made skeptical the timid.
 Into this picture rode the Pony Express.
-In rain and in snow, in sleet and in hail over moonlit prairie, down tortuous mountain path.. . pounding pony feet knitted together the ragged edges of a rising nation.”
+In rain and in snow, in sleet and in hail over moonlit prairie, down tortuous mountain path.. pounding pony feet knitted together the ragged edges of a rising nation.”

 — Frank S. Popplewell

-However, before they would be hired, they were required to make this oath to owner and religious man, Alexander Majors:
+However, before they would be hired, they were required to make this oath to the owner and religious man, Alexander Majors:

 Riding in a relay fashion, each rider averaged 10 miles per hour, covering about 75-100 miles before another rider took his place on the route.

-Pony Express stations, which eventually numbered somewhere between 150-190, were originally established about 25 miles apart, then increased in number to allow for fresh horses at intervals of 10 to 15 miles.
+Pony Express stations, which eventually numbered somewhere between 150-190, were initially established about 25 miles apart, then increased in number to allow for fresh horses at intervals of 10 to 15 miles.
 The Pony Express owned about 400 Mustang and Morgan horses, on which the riders traveled.

 The Pony Express is credited with helping to keep California in the Union by providing rapid communication between the two coasts.
-News of the election of Abraham Lincoln to the United States presidency in 1860 and of the outbreak of the American Civil War in 1861 reached California via the Pony Express.
+News of the election of Abraham Lincoln to the United States presidency in 1860 and of the outbreak of the Civil War in 1861 reached California via the Pony Express.